top of page

 Positive psychology states that people who are aware of their strengths and good qualities have greater

 ability to maintain healthy self-esteem levels and are more likely to practice self-care strategies.
-I
+We

 use a strength-based approach for clients who have issues with poor self-esteem and body image.
 This

-is done through a variety of worksheets and activities to help identify strengths and teach people how to
+is done through a variety of worksheets and activities to help identify strengths and teach clients how to

 Certified Integrative Mental Health Provider (CIMHP)

 Kerry Duarte, LICSW became a Certified Integrative Mental Health Provider (CIMHP) in 2019.
-This means that this therapist is certified to provide education and recommendations for clients interested in natural approaches to emotional healing or would like to combine holistic approaches with conventional treatment and medication.
-This therapist is open to using this approach when there is collaboration with other providers.
-When working with this therapist she can provide education on alternative approaches to healing if clients are interested in exploring other options.
-This clinician can provide referrals as needed.
-This clinician may want to collaborate with primary care physicians as well as integrative medicine physicians to advocate for some clients who may need to rule out medical conditions such as issues with thyroid, anemia, nutrient deficiencies, infections, and autoimmune conditions that can impact mental health and wellness.
+Anna Zweede, LICSW also became a Certified Integrative Mental Health Provider (CIMHP) in 2024.
+This means that these therapists are certified to provide education and recommendations for clients interested in natural approaches to emotional healing or would like to combine holistic approaches with conventional treatment and medication.
+These therapists are open to using this approach when there is collaboration with other providers.
+These therapists do not prescribe prescription medications.
+When working with these therapists, they can provide education on natural lifestyle approaches to healing such as working on client's relationship with nutrition, meditation, healing the vagus nerve, and increasing physical movement.
+These therapists can provide referrals as needed.
+Kerry Duarte, LICSW and Anna Zweede, LICSW may want to collaborate with primary care physicians as well as integrative medicine physicians to advocate for clients who may need to rule out medical conditions such as issues with thyroid, anemia, nutrient deficiencies, infections, and autoimmune conditions that can impact mental health and wellness.
 Unfortunately, integrative and holistic health interventions are often not covered by insurance.
-Since this practice is driven by an affordable model that takes insurance other referrals that can provide alternative methods can be suggested.
-As an CIMHP, Kerry Duarte intends on providing more education on a number of factors that contribute to overall mental health and optimal physical well-being.
+Since this practice is driven by an affordable model that takes insurance other referrals that can provide additional alternative methods can be suggested.
+As Certified Integrative Mental Health Providers, Kerry Duarte, LICSW and Anna Zweede, LICSW intend on providing more education on a number of factors that contribute to overall mental health and optimal physical well-being.
 A way to get the message out there is for interested readers is to look at the practice's blog, Radiate, for more free information on integrative approaches to mental health and wellness.

 Cognitive Processing Therapy (CPT)